 Psychology is the study of behavior and mental processes (thought) where the focus is on individuals.
 The word psychology comes from the Greek words "psyche” (mind) and “logos” (knowledge of).
 Psychology, as a recognized field of study, has only been around for a little over a hundred years, but people have had discussions of human behavior for centuries.

-The Department of Psychological Sciences has been ranked among the top 50 psychology departments in the country (out of more than 300).
+The Department of Psychological Sciences at Purdue is consistently among the top 50 psychology departments in the US (out of more than 300).
 The many professors (see our list of faculty) you will have in class wear a number of different hats.
-They conduct and publish research that advances the field of psychology and train our nearly 100 graduate students.
+They conduct and publish research that advances the field of psychology and train graduate students.
 They also teach more than 90% of our undergraduate classes, giving you the opportunity to learn from several of them during your time at Purdue.
-Another strength of our department is its breadth -- we offer courses in almost every area of psychology, organized by the eight topic areas listed below.

 Areas of Psychology